 Another potential cause of a clogged filter is hard water deposits such as calcium carbonate (CaCO3).
 These deposits can build up over time on the inside walls of your filter basket and eventually create an obstruction that prevents water from flowing freely.

-To remove calcium carboinate deposits, you can either use a cleaning solution designed for removing mineral buildup from coffee equipment or simply soak your filter basket in white vinegar overnight before rinsing with hot water afterward.
+To remove calcium carbonate deposits, you can either use a cleaning solution designed for removing mineral buildup from coffee equipment or simply soak your filter basket in white vinegar overnight before rinsing with hot water afterward.

 2. Incorrect Grind Size